 Making field sales & marketing simpler, smarter, and more productive is the mission of Outfield.
 Our registered users (“Members”) share their professional identities, engage with other Members, exchange knowledge and insights, post and view relevant content, and find new opportunities.
 Unregistered viewers (“Nonmembers”) and Members not within your company or team ("Organization") may not view Member's content.
-Members within your company or team ("Organization") may view your content.
+Members within your Organization may view your content.

 Maintaining your trust is our top priority, so we adhere to the following principles to protect your privacy: